zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 * requirements txt
 * Start sh (airflow startup configuration)
 ## how to run project
-   after installation of docker  ..  navigate to project folder and run command
+   after installation of docker
+   Clone then repo  and  navigate to project folder and run command

 * docker-compose --verbose up

-###### how  it  will work .
+#### how  it  will work .
- when you wil run docker-compose  it  will create two container one for mysql databse and other for airflow. and base on docker compose file , files   from dags1  from will   be mount to airflow container . and after sometime airflow server start on   http://localhost:5001/ it will be like this
+ when you wil run docker-compose  it  will create two container one for mysql databse and other for airflow. and base on docker compose file , files (like python pipline code and csv file)  from dags1 folder   will   be mount to airflow container . and after sometime airflow server start on   http://localhost:5001/ it will be like this